curtisalexander/send-email/README.md

 ### `cron`
 If the wrapper is scheduled via `cron`, there may be issues running `send-email.py` simply as a command line script (i.e. relying on the `#!/usr/bin/env python` statement at the top of the program).
 You may need to explicitly have Python execute the script.

 In actuality, this probably means I need to troubleshoot environments and environment variables when scheduling with `cron`.
-I haven't had the chance to do so as of yet.

 ## Requirements